k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

 - The second specify the maximum size of the population.
 - The third is a criteria to stop the evolutionary process.
 It provides the maximum number of generation to reach
 - The fourth is the crossover algorithm to be used.
-You can either provide your own implementation or use the ones available in :class:`framework.evolutionary_helpers.CrossoverHelper`.
+You can either provide your own implementation or use the ones available in :class:`fuddly.framework.evolutionary_helpers.CrossoverHelper`.
 Refer to :ref:`ef:crossover-algos` for more information.